 23) Joe claimed Exchange/Transfer to Jamie Palazzo on 9/25/09

-Exhibits: USDA order fining Palazzo $10,000 and suspending license for three years on 5/10/10 in a lawsuit that had been pending since 2007.
-Many 2009-2010 USDA inspections showing a lack of proper vet care, no shot records and many repeated violations.
+Exhibits: USDA order fining Palazzo $10,000 and suspending the license for three years on 5/10/10 in a lawsuit that had been pending since 2007.
+Many 2009-2010 USDA inspections showing a lack of proper vet care, no shot records, and many repeated violations.